azforever/stock_data/README.md

 2014-09-25 00:00:00|91.089996|91.5|88.5|88.919998|28598000|88.919998
 ```

-each symbol in symbols.csv will have a table in sqlite db

 # how to use the data

-since for each symbol, the data is in a table, you can easily fetch the data use pandas
+since for each symbol, the data is in a table, you can easily fetch the data using pandas

 ```
 def get_data(symbol, start, end):